razieli/Cinema-Management-System/README.md

 6. Open the file Client.jar (we recommend via CMD, but a simple double-click will do)
 7. For login info you can lookup usernames and passwords in the [DB](Server/src/main/java/il/ac/haifa/cs/sweng/cms/DB.java#L114).

+   For convenience the user and password are the same and can be connected according to the level of permission you want (see details above)

+   For example (user:pass):
+   * Customer (Level-0) 0:0 or 00:00
+   * Employee 1:1 or 2:2 or 3:3 or 4:4 (Permission level respectively)

 ## Upcoming features
 - Connecting a guest user to the system without the need for prior registration